In this article

 - Create an iconic design that everybody will love

-- Create sense of exclusivity with limited edition design
+- Create a sense of exclusivity with limited edition design

-- Celebrity endorsement makes product feel special for consumers
+- Celebrity endorsement makes the product feel special for consumers

 - Reward consumers for loyalty to the brand

-- Update or expand product to keep up with the times
+- Update or expand the product to keep up with the times

 Read Next: How To Get Word-of-Mouth: 40+ Successful Examples To Learn From